 This setting is equivalent to the Members can invite setting in User settings > External users in Azure AD.

 Step 5: Verify sharing setting in SharePoint

 Sign in to the Microsoft 365 admin center.

-Click Admin center, and then select SharePoint.
+Under Admin centers, select SharePoint.

-In the SharePoint admin center, select Sharing.
+In the new SharePoint admin center, under Sites, select Active sites.

 Make sure that the option is set to Anyone or New and existing guests.